Updated on October 5, 2025

 Will it erase your memories?
 Is it just fancy hypnosis?
-Does it work?
+Does it actually work?

 EMDR myths and misinformation abound, making it hard to separate fact from fiction.
-Since Francine Shapiro developed this form of therapy in the late 1980s, common misconceptions have persisted despite decades of research proving EMDR works as an effective treatment for a wide range of mental health conditions.
+Since Francine Shapiro developed this form of therapy in the late 1980s, common misconceptions have persisted.
+The reality?
+Decades of research prove EMDR works as an effective treatment for a wide range of mental health conditions.
+We’ll explore what really happens in therapy sessions and how to know if this evidence-based approach might work for you.

 Understanding EMDR

-Before diving into the myths, it helps to understand what you’re signing up for.
+Before diving into the myths, it helps to understand the basics.

-EMDR (Eye Movement Desensitization and Reprocessing) is a structured treatment modality that helps your brain process distressing memories differently.
-During sessions, trained therapists guide you through bilateral stimulation, typically side-to-side eye movements, while you briefly revisit traumatic experiences.
+EMDR (Eye Movement Desensitization and Reprocessing) is a structured treatment that helps your brain process distressing memories differently.
+During sessions, trained therapists guide you through bilateral stimulation, typically side-to-side eye movements.
+You briefly revisit traumatic experiences while this happens.

-This isn’t talk therapy where you analyze every detail.
-Instead, EMDR allows your nervous system to naturally reprocess past experiences that got “stuck” in an unresolved state.
+The EMDR process isn’t talk therapy, where you analyze every detail.
+Instead, it allows your nervous system to naturally reprocess past experiences.
+These are experiences that got “stuck” in an unresolved state.

 Myth 1: EMDR Is Like Being Hypnotized

-This comparison comes up constantly, and it’s understandable why.
-Both EMDR and hypnosis use imagery and can feel deeply relaxing.
+People make this comparison constantly, and it’s understandable.
+Both EMDR and hypnosis use imagery.
+Both can feel deeply relaxing.

-But here’s the key difference: hypnosis deliberately creates a trance-like state where you become less aware of your surroundings.
+But here’s the key difference.
+Hypnosis deliberately creates a trance-like state.
+You become less aware of your surroundings.

 EMDR does the opposite.
-You maintain full awareness of the present moment while briefly revisiting traumatic memories.
-Think of it as having one foot in the past experience and one foot firmly planted in the here and now.
+You maintain full awareness of the present moment.
+You briefly revisit traumatic memories while staying grounded.
+Think of it as having one foot in the past experience.
+Your other foot stays firmly planted in the here and now.

 Myth 2: EMDR Will Erase My Memories

-This fear makes complete sense.
-The idea of “messing around” with your memories can feel scary, especially when those memories, however painful, are part of your life experiences.
+Fear around losing memories makes complete sense.
+The idea of “messing around” with your past can feel scary.
+Those memories, however painful, are part of your life experiences.

-Here’s what happens: EMDR doesn’t eliminate traumatic memories.
-Instead, it helps your brain reprocess the information, potentially changing the memory’s emotional impact.
+Here’s what happens.
+EMDR doesn’t eliminate traumatic memories.
+Instead, it helps your brain reprocess the information.
+The emotional impact of the memory changes.

-You might find the memory becomes less vivid, carries less emotional charge, or that different details become prominent.
+You might find the memory becomes less vivid.
+It might carry less emotional charge.
+Different details might become prominent.
 But the memory itself remains stored in your mind.

 Myth 3: EMDR Will Make Me Remember Something That Didn’t Happen

-This myth stems from legitimate concerns about false memory creation in therapy.
-However, EMDR specifically works with existing memories, those distressing memories already present in your mind.
+Legitimate concerns about false memory creation in therapy fuel this myth.
+However, EMDR specifically works with existing memories.
+These are distressing memories already present in your mind.

 How Memory Processing Works

-The process involves desensitizing and reprocessing old traumatic experiences, not creating new information.
-While EMDR might bring forgotten details to the surface, these are elements that were already there.
+The EMDR process involves desensitizing and reprocessing old traumatic experiences, not creating new information.
+Sometimes forgotten details surface.
+But these are elements that were already there.

-A 2019 study in Clinical Psychological Science by Van Schie and Leer addressed this concern, finding no increase in false-memory rates during EMDR sessions.
+A 2019 study in Clinical Psychological Science addressed this concern directly.
+Van Schie and Leer found no increase in false-memory rates during EMDR sessions.

-Your treatment plan focuses on processing what happened to you, helping your nervous system make sense of real past experiences.
+Your treatment plan focuses on processing what happened to you.
+It helps your nervous system make sense of real past experiences.

 Myth 4: EMDR Will Make Me Feel Worse

-Let’s be honest: when you start EMDR therapy, previously buried thoughts and feelings often surface.
-This happens in most forms of therapy when you’re addressing trauma.
+Let’s be honest about this one.
+When you start EMDR therapy, previously buried thoughts often surface.
+Buried feelings come up, too.
+Most forms of therapy work this way when addressing trauma.

 It’s uncomfortable, but it’s also necessary.